johnbarn777/Multi-API-Research-Assistant/docs/architecture.md

 2. **Research Creation** – Client calls `/api/research` to create a Firestore document (defaults to `awaiting_refinements`, immediately transitions to `refining` when the provider returns questions) and start the OpenAI Deep Research session.
 3. **Refinement Loop** – UI surfaces one question at a time.
 Answers are posted to `/api/research/:id/openai/answer`, which now persists `{index, answer}` pairs, appends provider follow-ups, and transitions the research to `ready_to_run` once `finalPrompt` arrives.
 The client uses `hydrateRefinementState` (server action) plus the `RefinementQA` component to retain local drafts across navigation while the state machine advances.
 4. **Parallel Execution** – `/api/research/:id/run` (`scheduleResearchRun`) transitions the doc to `running`, then kicks off OpenAI Deep Research and Gemini in parallel using `Promise.all`.
 Each provider sets its own `status`, `startedAt`, `completedAt`, `durationMs`, `result`, and `error` as it settles so partial success is recorded.
 The research status flips to `completed` when at least one provider succeeds; otherwise it becomes `failed`.
-5. **Finalization** – `/api/research/:id/finalize` builds the comparative PDF via `pdf-lib`, persists it to Firebase Storage when `FIREBASE_STORAGE_BUCKET` is available (otherwise exposes an in-memory `buffer://` path), and records `report.pdfPath` for downstream actions.
-Email delivery will hook in on top of this artefact in the next commit.
+5. **Finalization** – `/api/research/:id/finalize` builds the comparative PDF via `pdf-lib`, persists it to Firebase Storage when `FIREBASE_STORAGE_BUCKET` is available (otherwise exposes an in-memory `buffer://` path), records `report.pdfPath`, then invokes `sendResearchReportEmail`.
+The email orchestrator refreshes Gmail OAuth tokens when possible, falls back to SendGrid on authentication/network failures, and stamps `report.emailStatus`, `report.emailedTo`, and `report.emailError` accordingly so the UI can surface delivery banners immediately.

 ## Directory Responsibilities